gchase15/NueralNetBasics/README.md

 # NueralNetBasics

-This repository includes projects I'll be attempting to learn about neural networks.
+This repository includes projects I'll be attempting while I learn about neural networks.